It’s Our Birthday!

 Enjoy a glamorous al fresco dinner on Henry Street while being entertained with theatrical interludes which evoke moments of our past, our present and our future.
 It’s a once-in-a-lifetime opportunity to participate in a truly unique New York City experience.
 Stay tuned for more details about this spectacular celebration, to be held on September 13, 2018.

 A full roster of exciting (really!) lectures, panel discussions, film screenings and demonstrations will be held, free and open to the public, throughout 2018.
 Some will be in conjunction with our history partners, The Tenement Museum and the Museum at Eldridge Street Synagogue.
 Look for events that explore everything from the history of the school lunch (its roots are at the Settlement) to an historical perspective on contemporary LGBTQI arts on the Lower East Side.
+See our event calendar on our home page for upcoming events.

 Humans of Henry Street